valentinbalzano/Film-Recommendation/README.md

 # Film-Recommendation

-This is our 2nd project in the Wild Code School.
+This is our 2nd project in the Wild Code School, in collaboration with Augustin Chabannes (https://github.com/Augustin-Chab) and Giovanni Jolard (https://github.com/GiovanniJolard)

 - Film database analysis (IMDB).